shardulsaptarshi/IE482_drone_tracker_robot_arm/README.md

 rosrun arbotix_test detect_aruco_video.py --type DICT_5X5_100 --camera True
 ```
 here, we are tracking aruco tags of type DICT_5X5_100.
+A pop up window should display the video stream and aruco tag coordinates

 5) Open another terminal and type:
 ```
 rosrun arbotix_test arm_controller_v3.py
 ```

-A pop up window should display the video stream and aruco tag coordinates
+The controller will now make the camera move according to the position of the arucotag.